Cable & Wireless says smartphones help mobile return to growth

-LONDON (Reuters) - Britain’s Cable & Wireless Communications CWC.L said its mobile services returned to growth in the first half, driven by the popularity of mobile data in its biggest markets of Panama and the Caribbean.
+LONDON, Nov 7 (Reuters) - Britain’s Cable & Wireless Communications said its mobile services returned to growth in the first half, driven by the popularity of mobile data in its biggest markets of Panama and the Caribbean.

 In his last set of results before he hands over to Phil Bentley, formerly of British Gas, chief executive Tony Rice said the bounce back in mobile put the group on track for the year.